gitmaxu/shphsvfp/README.md

 ## Funding

-This project is independently developed without venture capital or corporate backing.
-If you believe in a web where privacy is a right rather than a product, contributions help keep development sustainable while maintaining our zero-compromise approach.
+PESUMS is independently developed without venture capital or corporate backing.
+This project exists to prove that privacy-focused software can thrive without compromising user trust for investor returns.
+If you believe in a web where privacy is a right rather than a product, and you want to support this mission, funding opportunities are open.
+Whether through contributions, partnerships, or sponsorships that align with our principles, we welcome conversations with those who share our vision.
+For funding inquiries: contact@pesums.com

 ## License